- Race Information

 - One in eight women in the U.S. will be diagnosed with breast cancer in her lifetime.

-- One woman is diagnosed with breast cancer every 2 minutes
+- One woman is diagnosed with breast cancer every 2 minutes, and one woman will die of breast cancer every 13 minutes.

 - Every 74 seconds someone in the world dies of breast cancer.

-- On any given day at Komen- 1,596 women receive a free Komen funded mammogram, and 1,327 women receive a free Komen funded clinical breast exam.
+- On any given day at Komen- 582 people receive a free Komen funded mammogram and 343 people receive Komen funded patient navigation services.

 - In the U.S., there are more than 154,000 women currently living with metastatic breast cancer.